How drunk or high does someone have to be for a DUI/DWI conviction?

 The laws of most states, however, don’t give motorists the chance to speak with an attorney before deciding whether to comply with DUI testing.

-During a DUI/DWI stop, can a police officer ask me questions without reading me my rights?
+Can a police officer ask me questions without reading me my rights?

 Police must give Miranda warnings before questioning a suspect only if the suspect is in “custody.”
 So, if police have you under arrest with handcuffs on your wrists in the back of a police car, a Miranda warning is probably required prior to any incriminating questions.
 But on the other hand, it’s usually okay for an officer who pulls you over for a traffic violation to ask questions—even possibly incriminating ones—without a Miranda advisement so long as the officer hasn’t restricted your freedom in any substantial way (like by handcuffing you).